 Check out the WordPress.org website for more details.

-Statamic is a great alternative to WordPress if you want to easily make updates to your website, but with a much reduced maintenance requirement.
-This is possible because Statamic doesn’t require a database or a bunch of plugins which need to be kept up to date.
+Craft CMS is a great alternative to WordPress if you want to easily make updates to your website, but with a much reduced maintenance requirement.
+This is possible because Craft doesn’t require a bunch of plugins which need to be kept up to date.

 Do I even need a CMS?